aledecicco/english-programming-language/docs/syntax.md

 The fifth case explicitly states the type of the variable `z`.
 It is useful in some border cases where the value is ambiguous, such as this one.
 The value can be understood as `the first element of (y as a string)`, which is the character `'1'`, or `(the first element of y) as a string`, which is the string `"1"`.
 However, since we are specifying that we want a character, only the first interpretation is valid.

 ### If-else
-This sentence, among with other flow control sentences, contains other sentences and has two forms: a simple one and a block one.
+This sentence, among with the rest of the flow control sentences, contains other sentences and has two forms: a simple one and a block one.
 Here are some examples:
 ```
 If a is greather than or equal to b, print a, otherwise print b.